OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-13.md

 ## Mark 13:31

-Heaven and earth will pass away, but My words will never pass away.
+Though heaven and earth may pass away, My words will never pass away.

 ---